Particular/docs.particular.net/nservicebus/scalability-and-ha/deploying-to-a-windows-failover-cluster.md

 ## Setting up the workers

-The first thing you should do is to make sure that the worker servers have [unqiue QMIds](distributor/#worker-qmid-needs-to-be-unique).
+The first thing you should do is to make sure that the worker servers have [unique QMIds](distributor/#worker-qmid-needs-to-be-unique).

 Set up your worker processes on all worker servers (not the cluster nodes!) as services, as you did for the distributors.
-But instead of using NServiceBus.Distributor, use NServiceBus.Worker profile instead.
+But instead of using `NServiceBus.Distributor`, use `NServiceBus.Worker` profile instead.

 Configure the workers' `UnicastBusConfig` sections to point to the distributor's data and control queues as described on the Distributor Page under [Routing with the Distributor](distributor).